 "No, dear.
 He's still very sick.
 But the medicine won't kick in for fifteen minutes, if that's any help.
 Then I want you to leave.
 He needs his rest."

 Gunnar propped himself on his elbows.
-"I was fourteen and Jill was a year older.
+"I was almost fifteen and Jill was a little older.
 She was quiet at first, guess she was shy, I dunno.
 She didn't talk much, mostly played with her Ouija board, cards, stuff like that.
 She was heavy into that stuff."

 "What about Hank?
 Did he bring cards, or any other occult-related items into the house?"
 Darci asked.